10 Types of Barb Fish to Keep in Your Aquarium

 After going through our carefully selected list of the 10 best pet barb species, we are sure that you have found at least one to adopt.
 And, whichever that may be, you will not be sorry.

 Remember though, all barbs are schooling fish and will not function well when kept alone.
-This is the basic imperative for their humans to provide, along with ideal water parameters and a high-quality diet.
+This is the basic imperative for humans to provide, along with ideal water parameters and a high-quality diet.